sinhasagar507/outamation_mortgageRAG_bot/README.md

 #### Corpus and Document Coverage

-The prototype focuses on a realistic, but controlled, mortgage pack:
+The prototype focuses on a realistic, but controlled, mortgage test set:

 - 7 logical documents / 20 total pages, auto-detected from uploaded PDFs:
   - 2 employment / services contracts